 The purpose of the Pending indication information element is to indicate that PDU session authentication and authorization procedure for the 5G ProSe layer-3 remote UE via 5G ProSe layer-3 UE-to-network relay is pending.

-Editor's note: It is FFS which PC5 link signalling message is used to convey the Pending indication or if there is any another approach to achieve the desired behavior.

-The Pending indication information element is coded as shown in figure 9.11.3.xx.1 and table 9.11.3.xx.1.
+The Pending indication information element is coded as shown in figure 11.3.xx.1 and table 11.3.xx.1.